StevenBlack/vocab/million-dollar-words.md

 The words of Pilate when presenting Christ to his accusers, the phrase means "Behold the man—here he is."
 It has come to be used for any vaguely similar contemporary circumstances.
 A scruffy freshman comes home from college with a sack full of dirty laundry and announces sarcastically, "Ecce homo."
-Pronounced ECK-AY HOE-MOE.

 ### echolalia